evankozliner/reuters-parser/README.md

 # Usage Tips

 Note: This readme is in Markdown and it best viewed in a markdown editor
+Note: The feature vectors can be seen in the path /home/7/kozliner/Documents/reuters-parser/feature-vectors on the CSE system

 *The project is split up into several parts: To see the full functionality run them in this order*